AI in the pharmaceutical and healthcare business is a topic that’s both well-researched and deemed to have a high potential for disruption.

 Optimizing medical treatment process

-While further progress has been made in using deep learning for clinical decision making, another challenge remains: it is generally a lot easier to predict an outcome than to suggest a solution to alter that outcome.
+While further progress has been made in using deep learning for clinical decision-making, another challenge remains: it is generally a lot easier to predict an outcome than to suggest a solution to alter that outcome.

-For this end, a branch of data science called process mining has been utilized with quite a bit of success.
+To this end, a branch of data science called process mining has been utilized with quite a bit of success.
 For example, conducting a large-scale analysis of thousands of patient’s medical histories to uncover optimal treatments and eliminate inefficiencies in the treatment process.

-Over the next decade, we will see increased use of micro biosensors and devices, as well as mobile apps with sophisticated health-measurement and remote monitoring capabilities.
+Over the next decade, we will see increased use of micro biosensors and devices, as well as mobile apps with sophisticated health measurement and remote monitoring capabilities.
 The personalized data available from these sources can significantly improve R&D and treatment efficacy.

 There are already some AI-powered consumer-operated diagnostic and monitoring devices on the market, including a smartphone device that captures images of the ear canal and sends them to a physician for a diagnosis.
 High-end smartphones also incorporate built-in heart rate monitors.